 - Fine Arts majors and minors

 - Live in student housing on the program's campus

 Cortona is a small Tuscan town, about twenty miles south of Arezzo, with a rich historical and cultural environment in which students can easily immerse themselves.
 Cortona is built on the crest of Monte Sant-Egidio and is surrounded by a massive ancient city-wall that for the most part corresponds to or is made up of walls constructed during the time of the Etruscans.
 Other remains of Etruscan and Roman buildings can still be seen within the city walls.
 The architecture of Cortona is often a mixture of periods and styles, revealing layers of history.
 Cortona's painting tradition was dominated by the Sienese tradition throughout the fourteenth and fifteenth centuries.
 The flowering of artistry has been constant throughout Cortona's history.

-In addition to the required Art History course, students choose electives in studio courses in painting, ceramics, drawing, book arts, jewelry and metal work, sculpture, print making, graphic design, and photography.
+In addition to the required Art History course, students choose electives in studio courses in painting, ceramics, drawing, papermaking and book arts, jewelry and metalwork, sculpture, contemporary sculpture, printmaking, graphic design, photography and Italian language and culture.